MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 ### Hardware requirements

-Folder Redirection requires an x64-based or x86-based computer; it is not supported by Windows® RT.
+Folder Redirection requires an x64-based or x86-based computer; it is not supported by Windows&reg; RT.

 ### Software requirements